 There are other assessments that focus on personality types, which can also inform your leadership style.
 For instance, MBTI and Enneagram tests can tell you more about your personality traits, like self-awareness, communication, decisiveness, and extraversion.
 These types of evaluations can provide an extra dimension to your leadership style assessment and help you understand your natural strengths.

-Consider what leadership traits you admire
+Consider which leadership traits you admire

 The results of your formal leadership assessment do not have to dictate how you manage your team.
 Instead, this evaluation can help you understand where your natural tendencies lie and identify where you can adjust your approach.